slowpeace2020/trainning_note/java_core/week6_homework.md

 By following these steps, you can effectively use Docker in a real project to streamline your development workflow, improve deployment consistency, and simplify operations at scale.

 ### AWS Services and How to Use Them in a Project

-#### EC2
-#### ECS
-#### ECR
-#### RDS
-#### DocumentDB
-#### DynamoDB
-#### Lambda Function
-#### API Gateway
-#### AWS Kinesis
-#### IAM
-#### SNS, SQS

-Amazon Web Services (AWS) offers a wide range of cloud computing services that provide scalable, reliable, and cost-effective solutions for building and deploying applications.
-Here's an overview of some key AWS services and how to use them in a project:

-1. **Amazon EC2 (Elastic Compute Cloud)**:
-   - Amazon EC2 provides resizable compute capacity in the cloud, allowing you to quickly provision virtual servers (instances) to run your applications.
-   - To use EC2 in a project, you can create EC2 instances with the desired configuration (e.g., operating system, instance type, storage), install your application on them, and manage them using the AWS Management Console, CLI, or SDKs.

-2. **Amazon S3 (Simple Storage Service)**:
-   - Amazon S3 offers scalable object storage for storing and retrieving data, such as images, videos, documents, and backups.
-   - To use S3 in a project, you can create buckets to store your data, upload objects to these buckets, and control access to them using bucket policies and access control lists (ACLs).

-3. **Amazon RDS (Relational Database Service)**:
-   - Amazon RDS manages relational databases in the cloud, such as MySQL, PostgreSQL, Oracle, and SQL Server, making it easy to set up, operate, and scale databases.
-   - To use RDS in a project, you can create database instances with the desired engine, instance class, and storage capacity, connect to them using your application, and manage them using the AWS Management Console or CLI.

-4. **Amazon DynamoDB**:
-   - Amazon DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance at any scale.
-   - To use DynamoDB in a project, you can create tables to store and retrieve data using flexible, single-digit millisecond latency APIs, and manage them using the AWS Management Console, CLI, or SDKs.

-5. **Amazon ECS (Elastic Container Service)**:
-   - Amazon ECS is a fully managed container orchestration service that allows you to run, stop, and manage Docker containers on a cluster of EC2 instances.
-   - To use ECS in a project, you can create task definitions to specify how your containers should run, launch ECS clusters with EC2 instances, and deploy your containers to these clusters using the AWS Management Console or CLI.

-6. **Amazon Lambda**:
-   - Amazon Lambda is a serverless computing service that allows you to run code without provisioning or managing servers.
-   - To use Lambda in a project, you can upload your code as a Lambda function, configure event sources to trigger the function (e.g., API Gateway, S3, DynamoDB), and let Lambda automatically scale and manage the compute resources for you.

-7. **Amazon API Gateway**:
-   - Amazon API Gateway is a fully managed service that makes it easy to create, publish, maintain, monitor, and secure APIs at any scale.
-   - To use API Gateway in a project, you can create RESTful APIs or WebSocket APIs, define routes and methods, set up authentication and authorization, and integrate with other AWS services or external endpoints.

-8. **Amazon SQS (Simple Queue Service)**:
-   - Amazon SQS is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.
-   - To use SQS in a project, you can create queues to send, store, and receive messages between components of your application, and manage them using the AWS Management Console, CLI, or SDKs.

-9. **Amazon SNS (Simple Notification Service)**:
-   - Amazon SNS is a fully managed messaging service that enables you to send and receive messages or notifications to and from distributed systems or microservices.
-   - To use SNS in a project, you can create topics to publish messages to subscribers (e.g., email, SMS, HTTP endpoint), subscribe endpoints to topics, and manage them using the AWS Management Console, CLI, or SDKs.

-10. **Amazon CloudWatch**:
-   - Amazon CloudWatch is a monitoring and observability service that provides real-time monitoring, logging, and metrics for AWS resources and applications.
-   - To use CloudWatch in a project, you can collect and track metrics, monitor logs and events, set up alarms and notifications, and visualize performance data using the AWS Management Console or CLI.

-Let's briefly discuss each of these AWS services:

 #### EC2 (Elastic Compute Cloud):
 Amazon EC2 provides resizable compute capacity in the cloud.
 It allows you to quickly launch virtual servers (instances) to run your applications.
 EC2 instances can be customized based on your requirements, including the choice of operating system, instance type, and storage options.